cailleach1310/ares-economy-plugin/readme.md

 * The 'Economy' tabs on character pages are visible for admin.
 * Webportal-side economy management page that shows current economy limits and economy blocks (visible for admin alone).
 On this page, admin can set an economy block on a player and also reset limits on players.
 * A daily cron job checks current economy blocks on players and removes those that have expired.
 It sends a mail notification to players and creates a block expiry job for admin.
+* Achievements that are awarded for setting a limit or for completing a financial transaction for the first time.

 ## Screenshots